We help you give and we strengthen the causes you give to

 • Elijah and the Widow – 1 Kings 17:7-16

-As we seek to model generosity, we always remember that it is seen supremely at the cross, where Jesus willingly gave his life so that sinners like us can have forgiveness, reconciliation and the certainty of eternal life with our Father.
-We can be praying that our children’s acceptance of this truth is what spurs them on to a lifetime of generous giving.
+As we seek to model generosity, we should always remember that it generosity is seen supremely at the cross, where Jesus willingly gave his life so that sinners like us can have forgiveness, reconciliation and the certainty of eternal life with our Father.
+We can be praying that our children’s acceptance of this truth is what ulitmately spurs them on to a lifetime of generous giving.

 Profile image of Shobi Selvadurai